-Graeme Park’s location in mid-Montgomery County allows visitors to see an early 18th century home in a reasonably unaltered landscape.
-Its plain but imposing stone vernacular exterior contrasts with spectacularly carved interior paneling and details.
+Graeme Park’s location allows visitors to see an early 18th century home in a reasonably unaltered landscape.
+Its plain but imposing stone exterior contrasts with spectacularly carved interior paneling and details.
 The original interiors rival those of Hope Lodge.

 Graeme Park deserves to be better known.
 Located just far enough off of one of the region’s busiest highways, the property uniquely provides enough visual isolation to get an idea of what living in a colonial home was like.
 Surrounded by open fields and with the nearest neighboring building just visible, walking around Graeme Park can feel like a bit of time travel.

 The main house, though somewhat unimposing from the outside, is of enormous historical and architectural significance.
 Built by Sir William Keith in the 1720’s, it is simpler than its slightly younger Georgian contemporary, Stenton, built by James Logan in 1727.
 Instead of an elegant country seat, which is obviously what Logan was thinking of, Graeme Park appears to be almost like a rural farmhouse with a design inspired by English vernacular models.
 Keith originally owned 1200 acres and enough acreage remains to isolate the estate from the rapidly developing central Montgomery County area.

 Keith ran into political and financial difficulties and was forced to return to England.
 The house was sold to Thomas Graeme who was both a physician and a Justice of the Pennsylvania Supreme Court.
 In the 1760s he made a series of improvements which didn’t significantly change the exterior but changed the interior drastically.